Super contribution limits

 Total super balance

-Your total super balance may restrict you from making certain types of contributions:
+Your total super balance may restrict you from making certain types of super contributions:

 - Unused concessional contributions cap to carry-forward

-- Non-concessional contributions and the bring-forward rule
+- Non-concessional contributions and eligibility for the bring-forward rule

 - Government co-contribution (this relates to the non-concessional contribution cap listed above)